Anphisa/handels-heirs/README.md

 These Python scripts decode a dataset of concert programmes (http://research.gold.ac.uk/10342/).
 This makes the content machine readable.

 The cleaned concert programmes are saved in /DataFrames.
-Please also read readme in DataFrames/ for more information.
+Please also read the README file in /DataFrames for more information.